Aman1337g/Cpp-notes-and-codes/README.md

 ### Run Time Polymorphism

 With run-time polymorphism, the compiler has no idea what will happen when the code is executed.
-Run time polymorphism is also called late binding.
+Run time polymorphism is also called **late binding**.
 The run-time polymorphism is considered slow because function calls are decided at run time.
 Run time polymorphism can be achieved from virtual functions.

 ### Virtual Functions in C++